Nosa Iyobosa Edokpolor: SV Horn

 In June 2016, Iyobosa Edokpolor signed a two-year contract with recently promoted 2.
 Liga club SV Horn.
 His debut in the second division followed in August 2016, when he came off the bench in injury time for Ferdinand Weinwurm on the sixth matchday of that season against SC Wiener Neustadt.
 By the end of the season, he had made ten appearances in the second division, from which he was relegated with Horn.
 After relegation, he scored his first Regionalliga goal in April 2018 in a 2–0 win against SC-ESV Parndorf.
 In the 2017–18 season, he was utilised in all 31 league games, as Horn were able to win promotion to the 2.
 Liga once again.

 Blau-Weiß Linz

 After regaining promotion with Horn, Iyobosa Edokpolor moved to league rivals Blau-Weiß Linz for the 2018–19 season.
 In October 2018, he scored his first goal in professional football in a 6–3 victory against Austria Wien II.
 In his first season with the team, he made 29 second division appearances.
 After a further 23 appearances in the 2019–20 season, his contract was terminated in July 2020 due to disciplinary problems.
 Iyobosa Edokpolor had previously refused a substitution against his former club Horn on matchday 26, and not showed up for team practice the following day.

 Rheindorf Altach

-On 10 July 2020, Iyobosa Edokpolor signed with Austrian Football Bundesliga club Rheindorf Altach.
+On 10 July 2020, Edokpolor signed with Austrian Football Bundesliga club Rheindorf Altach.
+Following the expiration of his contract, he left Altach after the 2023–24 season.
+Over his four years at the club, he made 82 appearances.

+Dinamo Tbilisi

+In September 2024, Edokpolor signed with Georgian Erovnuli Liga club Dinamo Tbilisi, joining fellow Austrians, head coach Ferdinand Feldhofer and player Dominik Reiter.
+On 15 January 2025, Dinamo Tbilisi announced that Edokpolor had left the club after his contract had expired.

+Kauno Žalgiris

+On 4 February 2025, Lithuanian A Lyga club Kauno Žalgiris announced about agreement with Edokpolor.